loculus-project/loculus/keycloak/keycloakify/README.md

 # Keycloakify theme

-This is a keycloak theme, built with keycloakify, and branched from <https://github.com/keycloakify/keycloakify-starter>
+This is a keycloak theme, built with keycloakify, and branched from <https://github.com/keycloakify/keycloakify-starter>.

+We last synced with upstream on 2024-05-11.

 To preview in the storybook: